AceOfNitwits/PS-AnchorAPI/README.md

 ## Improve error handling.

+## Convert all reporting functions to use runspaces

 # Comments
-- I know I'm onto something when I can write a statement like these, and they work:
+- I know I'm onto something when I can write statements like these, and they work:

 `PS> get-anchororg -top | Get-AnchorOrgChildren | where name -match "little" | get-anchororgshares | where name -match "Sync" | Get-AnchorOrgShareSubscribers -IncludeFromGroup -Raw`